 - substantial attention has been given to communication tools, that are very rapidly improving, with the help of professionals of this area.
 This goes for several of the cities as well as the network itself,

 - the Barcelona transnational workshop was built around the need for good exchanges amoung cities.
-This aspect of networking was solidly strengthened by the sensemaking mapping tool, presented and used by it's creator Dr. Aldo de Moor.
+This aspect of networking was solidly strengthened by the sensemaking mapping methodology, presented and used by it's creator Dr. Aldo de Moor.
 It allowed cities to see not only where they stand in regard to the main URBACT themes, but also in relation to the above Boostinno themes, and to investigate the exchange possibilities, and other relationships that can be built.
 Several cities wish to use the tool to foster their own city networks.

 Photo: Visualisation developped with the sensemaking apping tool developped by communitysense.nl, showing the thematic interconnexions between boostinno cities

-The co-construction value of this tool and moreover it's sense making quality may be one of the ways of sharing themes, closeness and other links between local authorities and citizens as well as amoung the cities participating in the network.
+The co-construction value of this methodology and moreover it's sense making quality may be one of the ways of sharing themes, closeness and other links between local authorities and citizens as well as amoung the cities participating in the network.

 What are the added values of these relations?